 - MP3s: Typically 128-320 kbps

-This difference explains why CDs sound fuller and clearer compared to MP3s.
-Even though many argue the lost data is “inaudible,” trained ears and good equipment reveal a noticeable gap in quality.
+This difference explains why CDs sound fuller and clearer than MP3s.
+Even though many say the lost data is "inaudible," trained ears and good equipment can reveal a clear gap in quality.

-Streaming platforms that use higher bit rates, offer much closer-to-CD sound compared to standard MP3 streams.
+Streaming platforms that use higher bit rates offer sound that is much closer to CD quality than standard MP3 streams.

-If you want to preserve sound quality without compromise, two standout formats are FLAC (Free Lossless Audio Codec) and WAV.
+If you want to preserve sound quality without compromise, two key formats are FLAC (Free Lossless Audio Codec) and WAV.

 - WAV files contain no compression.